 - Ducted evaporative coolers are also available with inverter driven fan motors, and these use much less power than those without, especially on the lower fan speeds.

-- You'll need to consider the water use from an evaporative cooling system—this can range from 4 litres an hour for portable systems to 25 litres an hour for central systems.
+- You'll need to consider the water use from an evaporative cooling system—this can range from 4l an hour for portable systems to 25l an hour for central systems.
 Check that your system will comply with any water restrictions in place in your area.

 - When in use you'll need to leave some doors and windows open to allow the hot air to escape from the house.

 - To get the best out of your system carry out regular maintenance to keep the filter clean, and close off the vents in winter to reduce heat loss.